IrtizaNasar/p5-2.vscode/README.md

 # Using Node.js
 npx http-server

-# Using VS Code Live Server extension
-# Right-click index.html -> "Open with Live Server"
 ```

-Then open `http://localhost:8000` in your browser.
+Then open `http://localhost:8000` (or the port shown) in your browser.

 ## Resources